UC San Diego

 • Several departments are usually involved; final costs and paperwork from all parties must be submitted to Risk Management before the claim can be processed.

-• After review by UCSD Risk Management, the claim is sent to the Office of the President – Risk Management for review within 30 days.
+• After review by Risk Management, the claim is sent to the Office of the President – Risk Management for review within 30 days.
 If approved, funding occurs within 2 months.

 • If an outside vendor is responsible, funding could be delayed even longer.